rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 case, the closures we’re passing to the thread pool will handle the connection and not return anything, so `T` will be the unit type `()`.

-The code in Listing 20-14 will compile, but isn't actually creating any threads yet.
+The code in Listing 20-14 will compile, but isn’t actually creating any threads yet.
 We’ve changed the definition of `ThreadPool` to hold a vector of `thread::JoinHandle<()>` instances, initialized the vector with a capacity of `size`, set up a `for` loop that will run some code to create the threads, and